YetAnotherJonWilson/os-projects-site/README.md

 ## Licensing

-This project is copyright Jon Wilson and licensed under the MIT license.
+This is an open source project, licensed under the MIT license, Copyright (c) 2018 Jon Wilson.
 Please see LICENSE.md for complete information.